mikegratton/LetsTalk/README.md

 Two warnings about request/reply:

 1. The service callbacks are allowed to throw exceptions and/or signal failure.
-While the error message isn't propigated to the requester, the `std::future` will throw a `std::runtime_error` when `get()` is called.
+While the error message isn't propagated to the requester, the `std::future` will throw a `std::runtime_error` when `get()` is called.
 You should use `try/catch` if the service you are calling may signal requests as failed.